 \subsection{Solution Algorithm and Iteration Scheme}

-This subsection introduces the iterative solution algorithm for the decomposition-based algorithm introduced in Section \ref{OriginalALC}.
+This subsection introduces the iterative solution algorithm for the decomposition-based algorithm introduced in Section \ref{OriginalALC} and Ref.~\cite{tosserams2007ALC}.
 The formulated decomposed optimization problems with ALC can be solved iteratively in two loops: the outer loop updates the augmented Lagrangian penalty parameters ($\boldsymbol{v}$, $\boldsymbol{w}$), while the inner loop solves the master problem and subproblems until the change in the subproblem objective function values is less than a defined tolerance.
 The outer loop terminates when two conditions are met simultaneously.
 First, the maximum consistency violation must be less than a specified tolerance.
 It ensures that the solution is feasible in each subproblem within the tolerance.
 Second, the maximum consistency violation change from the previous iteration must be smaller than the same tolerance.
 It allows for design space exploration and prevents premature convergences.
 The tolerance value of $10^{-3}$ is used in this study.
 The penalty parameters are updated in the outer loop based on the inner loop solution's consistency violation.
 Specifically, at $q$-th iteration, $\boldsymbol{v}\: =\left[\boldsymbol{v_0}^{T}, \ldots, \boldsymbol{v}_{M-1}^{T}\right]^{T}$ is updated as follows: